pyxelr/recommendations-for-engineers/README.md

 ### tools

 - [ahrefs](https://ahrefs.com/) ← research your competitors
-- [Bitcoin Regret Club](https://bitcoinregret.club/calculate-regret) ← check how much would you earn/lose if you would invest into Bitcoin on the chosen date
+- [Bitcoin Regret Club](https://bitcoinregret.club/calculate-regret) ← check how much you would earn/lose if you invested in Bitcoin on the chosen date
 - [BuzzSumo](https://buzzsumo.com/) ← analyze what content performs best for any topic or competitor
 - [Calendly](https://calendly.com/) ← schedule appointments
 - [CoSchedule](https://coschedule.com/) ← schedule online posts/marketing